Skip main navigation

 DVR In-House Services

 DVR services provided in-house include all services that a DVR staff person provides themselves.
 While it is expected that in-house services be planned for and listed as appropriate in the IPE, there may be times that an unplanned in-house service must be provided.
 A common example is information and referral.
 In these cases, it is not necessary to go back and list information and referral in the IPE if not already amending or updating the IPE.
-These services should, however, be case noted when they occur.
+These services should, however, be case noted with service code when they occur.

 The following are options for DVR in-house services: